Myxa3000/unn/README.md

 # UNN
-This is the storage for solutions of my problems given in unversity
+This is the storage for solutions of problems given in unversity